streaming-graphs/NOUS/README.md

-# NOUS: Construction and Querying of Dynamic Knowledge Graphs
+# NOUS: Construction, Querying  and Reasoning in Dynamic Knowledge Graphs
 Automated construction of knowledge graphs (KG) remains an expensive technical challenge that is beyond the reach for most enterprises and academic institutions.
 NOUS is an end-to-end framework for developing custom knowledge graphs driven